Valeska Suratt

-Early life and career
+Early life

-Suratt was born in Owensville, Indiana to Ralph and Anna (Matthews) Suratt.
-Her paternal grandparents were French immigrants and her maternal grandparents immigrated to the United States from England.
+Suratt was born in Owensville, Indiana, to Ralph and Anna (née Matthews) Suratt.
+Her paternal grandparents were French immigrants and her maternal grandparents emigrated to the United States from England.
 She had one stepsister, one older brother and a younger sister.
 When she was six, her family moved to Terre Haute, Indiana.
 She dropped out of school in 1899 and worked at a photographer's studio.
 Suratt later moved to Indianapolis where she worked as an assistant in a millinery at a department store.

 Career

 Suratt began her career as an actress on the Chicago stage.
 Around 1900, she began appearing in vaudeville.
-She soon paired with performer Billy Gould (whom she later married) and the two created a successful act that included an exotic Apache dance performed by Suratt.
+She soon paired with performer Billy Gould (whom she later married) and the two created a successful act that included a so-called Apache dance performed by Suratt.
 In 1906, she made her Broadway debut in the musical The Belle of Mayfair, followed by a role in Hip!
 Hip!
 Hooray! the following year.
 By 1908, Suratt and Gould had parted ways and Suratt began a successful solo act which featured her singing and dancing while wearing glamorous costumes and gowns.
 Suratt's success in vaudeville continued and she began billing herself as "Vaudeville's Greatest Star" and "The Biggest Drawing Card in New York".
 In 1910, she appeared in the show The Girl with the Whooping Cough.
 New York City mayor William Jay Gaynor claimed that the show was "salacious" and had it shut down because of its sexually suggestive themes.
 In December 1910, she teamed up with Fletcher Norton (who became her second husband) in a play titled Bouffe Variety.
 She became noted for appearing in playlets where she played a variety of roles in comedies and melodramas.

 During her years on the stage, Valeska was noted for the high fashion clothes she wore on stage and her name became synonymous with lavish gowns worldwide.
 Among the items which were most commented about was an $11,000 Cinderella cloak.
 She was sometimes called the "Empress of Fashions".
 She possibly was another model for the famous Gibson Girl sketchings.
 Vogue magazine later named her "one of the best dressed women on the stage" and routinely wrote about the gowns she wore in her stage shows in detail.

 In 1915, Suratt signed with Fox.
 Like fellow Fox contract players Theda Bara and Virginia Pearson, Suratt was marketed as a vamp and was cast as seductive and exotic characters.
 Suratt made her film debut in The Soul of Broadway in 1915.
 She reportedly wore more than 150 gowns in the film which cost $25,000 each.
 The same year, she made The Immigrant followed by The Straight Way (1916), Jealousy (1916), The Victim (1916), The New York Peacock (1916), and She (1917).
 She performed in a total of 11 silent films during her career, all of which are now considered lost.